 Food & Gastronomy

-There are obvious emblematic foods to try, one that Brussels likes to claim as its own – the gaufres, authentic Belgian waffles, best served with a generous drizzling of chocolate; the chocolate pralines from renowned companies like Neuhaus, Leonidas and Godiva; or moules frites, that signature combo dish of mussels and fries.
+There are obvious emblematic foods to try, one that Brussels likes to claim as its own – their gaufres or wafels, authentic Brussels waffles, best served with a generous drizzling of chocolate; the renowned chocolate pralines; or moules frites, that signature combo dish of mussels and fries.
 Brussels likes to put its own twist on these – for example, having your moules served à la bière: Zeeland mussels cook especially well with the local yeasty witbier/bière blanche.
-Good town-restaurants will also have Brussels versions of dishes like 'anguilles au vert' (wild-caught eel in a fresh-green herb sauce) or stoemp (a rich and creamy Brussels variation to puréed potatoes and root vegetables).
+Good town-restaurants will also have Brussels versions of dishes like 'anguilles au vert' (wild-caught eel in a fresh-green herb sauce) or stoemp (a rich Brussels variation to puréed potatoes, vegetables and bacon).

 Shopping & Markets